nodi37/WebsiteCreator/frontend/README.md

 App should open in web browser.

-//To do
+### To do
-Values arr to component props
+- Better images resizing
-Rich text editor
+- Rich text editor for articles and components